satwikkansal/wtfpython/README.md

 Here's an attempt to collect such classic and tricky examples of unexpected behaviors in Python and see what exactly is happening under the hood!
 Anyways, I find it a nice way to learn internals of a language and I think you'll like them as well!

 - If you're an beginner to intermdediate level Python programmer, I'd personally recommend you to go through all of the examples below, as being aware about such pitfalls may be able to save a lot of debugging time in your future.
-- If you're an experienced Python programmer, you might be familiar with most of these examples, and I might be able to bring up some nice old memories of being bitten by the gotchas.
+- If you're an experienced Python programmer, you might be familiar with most of these examples, and I might be able to revive some nice old memories of yours being bitten by these gotchas.

 So, here ya go...